SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 the bank credit, now being in debt to the bank, you are nonetheless in credit to the government, who will always accept your currency in receipt of tax payment.
-This is why you can always use your "bank money" to purchase goods (why else do you take on the debt to the bank?) a seller will take your filthy "bank money" because to them it is functionally exactly the same as clean green government issued currency.
+This is why you can always use your "bank money" to purchase goods (why else do you take on the debt to the bank?).
+A seller will take your filthy "bank money" because to them it is functionally exactly the same as clean green government issued currency.
 They may indeed pay off their tax liabilities with a fraction of your purchase.

 The problem here is the commercial banking system, the private banks, are not the currency monopoly.
 So you can certainly pay off your tax liabilities, but then you still owe the bank, or they'll take your house off you (or whatever you implicitly or explicitly offered as collateral).

+But why?
+Why can the bank not pay itself?

+Do I really have to say why?
+They are licenced and regulated *by the state*.
+Anyone heard of jail for fraud laws?
+Anyone?

 So this is very different to the state's currency operations, but it is using the same unit of currency.